dotsub/videojs-dotsub-selector/README.md

 # videojs-dotsub-selector

 Adds a track selector to the menubar.
 This is used in conjunction with [videojs-dotsub-captions](https://github.com/dotsub/videojs-dotsub-captions).
 This provides a selection menu within the player for which captions to display.
-The plugin uses Dotsub's API to fetch and list the langauges for a video.
+The plugin uses Dotsub's API to fetch and list the languages for a video.

+This plugin uses events to drive all it's actions.

 ### Events